 2. Center the shank of the drill bit within the jaws of the bit slot.
-There are three to four jaws usually, and the drill bit should be at the tip of all of them to be perfectly centered.
+With the usual three to four jaws, align the drill bit with the tips of all of them for perfect centering.

 3. Clamp the bit securely by slowly turning the chuck clockwise while simultaneously checking if the bit is still centered.
 On older drills, you might need a ‘chuck key’ to turn the chuck.
 Rotate the chuck counter-clockwise if you need to loosen the bit.

 Want to remove your drill press chuck?
 Check this guide next!

 - Refer to your drill’s manual for the buttons’ respective functions.
 This is necessary to make the proper adjustments and proper usage of the drill.

 - For drilling holes, you will set your drill for high speed and low torque.

 - For deeper holes that will require the whole length of your bit, set your drill to low torque.

 - Set the direction of the drill rotation properly as well.
 If the drill bit is facing away from you, a clockwise rotation means you are drilling in, and a counter-clockwise direction for pulling the bit out.